Heatblur-Simulations/f-14-manual/src/systems/nav_com/com/encryption.md

    ground station and check for readability and signal strength.
 10. Set power mode and radio selector switches in accordance with the tactical situation.

-**Note:** The above procedures may be used to perform an in-flight check of the equipment.
+💡 The above procedures may be used to perform an in-flight check of the equipment.

 **Postlaunch:**

 The speech security equipment shall be operated as briefed.

-> **Note:** If ZEROIZE is pressed during flight, ciphered communication is not possible.
+> 💡 If ZEROIZE is pressed during flight, ciphered communication is not possible.
 The code
 > can only be reset (or changed) through the ground crew communications menu after landing.

 **After Landing:**